Over the past few years, the dental industry has seen huge technological changes.

 Improved Treatment Outcomes with Digital Technology

 Whether it’s to provide same-day restorations or to plan for orthodontic treatments, more clinics now utilize CAD/CAM technology.
 There has also been a tremendous increase in the number of clinics now taking digital impressions.
 Not only does this provide a more comfortable experience for patients, it also allows you to send the impression files directly to your dental lab, reducing turnaround times.
-Using digital technology can reduce the number of remakes, giving you far greater opportunity to analyze digital impressions while the patient is still in the chair.
+Using digital technology can reduce the number of remakes, giving you a far greater opportunity to analyze digital impressions while the patient is still in the chair.
 CAD/CAM restorations and digital workflows will continue to grow in importance for the foreseeable future.

 With continued interest in dental implants, more dental practices have invested in cone-beam technology, a trend that is set to gain momentum, especially as patients become more informed about implant dentistry.